kiba1975/kiba1975/README.md

 + Installation of OS.
 + Fixing different kinds of pc problems, both physical and software wise.
 + Virtualization (*OpenBox, VMware and Hyper-V*)
-+ Knowledge of helpdesk monitoring apps like Zabbix, OCS and GLPI
++ Use of helpdesk monitoring apps like Zabbix, OCS and GLPI

 ### 💬 Languages I speak:
 + Spanish natively